nbicocchi/learn-microservices/modules/communication/slides/1 - Communication styles.md

 **Request/Response (One-to-One, Synchronous)**: In this classic interaction style, a client sends a request to a service and waits for a direct response.
 The expectation is for a timely reply, which can lead to tight coupling between the client and the service.
 This pattern is common in traditional web applications and APIs where immediate feedback is required.

 **Asynchronous Request/Response (One-to-One, Asynchronous)**: In this interaction, a client sends a request but does not wait for an immediate response.
 Instead, it can continue processing other tasks.
 The service will eventually respond, but the client does not block while waiting.
-This pattern helps improve user experience by preventing UI freezes or delays.

-**Publish/Subscribe (One-to-Many, Asynchronous)**: This interaction model allows a client to publish messages to a topic or channel that can be consumed by multiple services.
+**Publish/Subscribe (One-to-Many, Asynchronous)**: This interaction model allows a client to publish messages to a *topic* that can be consumed by multiple services.
 Interested services subscribe to these messages, which can be processed independently of the publisher.
 This decouples clients from services, enabling a more flexible architecture.

 **Publish/Async Responses (One-to-Many, Asynchronous)**: In this variation, a client publishes a request message to multiple services and waits for responses for a specified amount of time.
 This allows the client to receive inputs from various services while still not blocking its operation, enhancing its efficiency.